hidders/rdfgears.u-sem/rdfgears-ui/README.txt

 In <TOMCAT_ROOT> create a soft link to the maven projet (containing the workflow directory):

 Windows (run the CMD as Administrator):
-MKLINK /D rdfgears-plugins path\to\rdfgears-plugins
+MKLINK /D rdfgears path\to\rdfgears-plugins\runTimeResources\rdfgears

 Linux:
-ln -s path/to/rdfgears-plugins rdfgears-plugins
+ln -s path\to\rdfgears-plugins\runTimeResources\rdfgears rdfgears

 Create context files in <TOMCAT_ROOT>/conf/Catalina/localhost to rename the war that point directly to the maven output directory war, so you do not need to copy anything